skip to content

 Students must read carefully the additional guidance provided for completing the application form on the Institute of Astronomy website.

 Part-time study may not always be viable and will be considered on a case-by-case basis.
-See the further information in the FAQ link.
+For further information, see the FAQ page.

 Selection Process